 Canada’s new modern slavery legislation has passed, broadening the existing import ban on goods produced using forced labour entering Canada and imposing a new reporting obligation for thousands of Canadian businesses.
 Bill S-211, the Fighting Against Forced Labour and Child Labour in Supply Chains Act, passed its final vote in the House of Commons on May 3, 2023.

-Now that it has received Royal Assent on May 11, 2023, the new legislation will come into force on January 1, 2024.
+Now that it has received Royal Assent on May 11, 2023, the new legislation will come into force on Jan.
+1, 2024.
 The first annual reports to the federal government on forced and child labour will be required from business entities by May 31, 2024.
-However, the government has publicly signaled that it may delay some or all of the new requirements of Bill S-211.
+However, the government has publicly signalled that it may delay some or all of the new requirements of Bill S-211.
 Currently, it remains unclear whether the government intends to delay the new reporting requirements, changes to the import ban, or both.

 Now is the time to examine your supply chain

 1. To prepare for your first report to the federal government